Aptiwise

 type: end

-5. Notification Only (notification_only)
+5. Notification (notification)

-Sends a non-blocking notification to a user.
+Sends a non-blocking notification to specified recipients.

 notify_step: